-9. UNDER NO CIRCUMSTANCES should the dryer door switches, lint door switch, heat safety circuit ever be disabled.
+9. Under no circumstances should the dryer door switch, lint drawer switch or heat circuit safety devices ever be disabled.

 WARNING: PERSONAL INJURY or FIRE COULD RESULT.

 - 10. This dryer is not to be used in the presence of dry cleaning solvents or fumes. - 11.
 Remove articles from the dryer as soon as the drying cycle has been completed.